asu2sh/ims-api/README.md

 ## Deployment
 The application has been successfully deployed to production on Render.
 - **Production URL**: [Production URL](https://ims-api-gddw.onrender.com/)
-- You can use the same API endpoints listed below to interact with the deployed application.
+- You can use the same API endpoints listed below to interact with the deployed application using Postman.

 ## API Endpoints